seamapper/SwathAccuracy/README.md

 ### Basic Workflow

-1. **Load Reference Surface**: Use "Add Ref.
-Surface" to load a reference surface file (XYZ format in UTM projection)
+1. **Load Reference Surface**: Use "Add Reference Surface" to load a reference surface file (XYZ format in UTM projection)
-2. **Load Crosslines**: Use "Add Crosslines" to load crossline data files (.all, .kmall, or ASCII.txt formats)
+2. **Load Optional Density/Tide**: Use "Add Density Surface" and/or "Add Tide" as needed (both support remove toggles after loading)
-3. **Configure Filters**: Set up filters in the "Filter" tab to refine your analysis
+3. **Load Crosslines**: Use "Add Crosslines" or "Add Directory" to load crossline data files (.all, .kmall, or ASCII.txt formats)
-4. **Calculate Accuracy**: Click "Calc Accuracy" to process the data
+4. **Configure Filters**: Set up filters in the "Filter" tab to refine your analysis
-5. **Customize Plots**: Adjust plot settings in the "Plot" tab
+5. **Calculate Accuracy**: Click "Calculate Accuracy" to process the data
-6. **Export Results**: Use "Save All Plots" or "Export All to GeoTIFF" to save your results
+6. **Customize/Save**: Adjust plot settings and filters, then use "Save All Plots" or "Export All to GeoTIFF"

 ### Supported File Formats